-It’s essential that you know your customers and where they go when they are just looking for information as opposed to where they go when they are ready to purchase.
+It’s essential that you know your customers' buyer persona and where they go when they are just looking for information as opposed to where they go when they are ready to purchase.

 In the end, he added, just because there’s a new hyped-up platform out there that everyone’s talking about, that’s not necessarily where you should run to when trying to engage your target audience.

 How Should You Do Failure Analysis?